marol1210/tabris-connect-migration-guide/README.md

 # Tabris Connect to Github Actions migration guide

 ## Prerequisites:

-- Github repository with source code of the application that is built on Tabris Connect.
-You need an admin rights in order to configure secrets consumed by the build job.
+- Github repository with source code of the application.
+Or you can fork this repository to have a pre-configured template.

-	> Building applications which source code is hosted elsewhere is possible but out of the scope of this guide.

 - Apple certificate (development or distribution) with corresponding iOS provisioning profile
   - `*.p12` file (incl passphrase if certificate was encrypted)
   - `*.mobileprovision` file